calblueprint/fsf-backend/rails/README.md

 It serves three primary purposes

 1. As an API access point for serving up news content for the News Feed Tab on the Mobile application
-2. As an ETL pipeline (Extract, Transform and Load) for taking in data sources (FSF News RSS Feed, FSF GNU Social, Twitter) and transforming it into a format that can be used and keeping all data sources up to data
+2. As an ETL pipeline (Extract, Transform and Load) for taking in data sources (FSF News RSS Feed, FSF GNU Social, Twitter) and transforming it into a format that can be used and keeping all data sources up to date
 3. As an admin dashboard - allowing users who have administrator access to add/modify/delete new news sources.

 ---